An island of spiritual hedonism

 Thong Nai Pan Beach

-The Thong Nai Pan Beach is divided into two; Thong Nai Pan Noi (north) and Thong Nai Pan Yai (south).
+Thong Nai Pan Beach is divided into two; Thong Nai Pan Noi (north) and Thong Nai Pan Yai (south).
 You can find them in the northeastern part of Koh Phangan.

 Even though it’s a remote part of the island, shops and many great restaurants are available.

-We stayed a few days with Buri Rasa Village (adlink) at Thong Nai Pan Noi and enjoyed the laid back vibe.
+We stayed a few days with Buri Rasa Village (adlink) at Thong Nai Pan Noi and enjoyed the laid-back vibe.

 Read more about where to stay near Thong Nai Pan Beach here.